 - The majority of species are found in japanese Indonesia, Papua New Guinea, and japanese Australia.

-The majority of species are found in eastern Indonesia, Papua New Guinea, and eastern Australia.
-The family has 42 species in 15 genera.The members of this family are perhaps best known for the plumage of the males of the sexually dimorphic species (the majority), in particular the highly elongated and elaborate feathers extending from the beak, wings, tail or head.
+- The own family has 42 species in 15 genera.The contributors of this own family are perhaps pleasant recognised for the plumage of the adult males of the sexually dimorphic species (most people), in particular the exceptionally elongated and intricate feathers extending from the beak, wings, tail or head.

-For the most part they are confined to dense rain forest habitat.
-The diet of all species is dominated by fruit and to a lesser extent arthropods.
+- The most element they are limited to dense rain wooded area habitat.
+The food plan of all species is ruled by means of fruit and to a lesser extent arthropods.

-- A small population was introduced by Sir William Ingram in 1909-1912 to Little Tobago Island of West Indies in an attempt to save the species from extinction due to over hunting for plume trades.
-The introduced populations survived until at least 1958 and most likely are extinct now.A common species throughout its native range, the Greater Bird of Paradise is evaluated as Least Concern on the IUCN Red List of Threatened Species.
+- A small population turned into delivered with the aid of Sir William Ingram in 1909-1912 to Little Tobago Island of West Indies in an try to save the species from extinction due to over attempting to find plume trades.

+- The brought populations survived until as a minimum 1958 and most likely are extinct now.A common place species all through its native range, the Greater Bird of Paradise is evaluated as Least Concern at the IUCN Red List of Threatened Species.
 It is listed on Appendix II of CITES.